 Borderline personality disorder (BPD) is a mental health disorder.
 People with BPD may often have dramatic, emotional, erratic, and attention-seeking moods.
-This behavior disrupts family and work life, long-term planning, and the individual’s sense of self.
+This behavior is severe enough to cause problems with family and work life, long-term planning, and sense of self.

 BPD is thought to develop from a combination of chemical imbalances in the brain and traumatic life experiences.

 BPD is more common in females.
 The following factors increase your chances of developing BPD: